panosc-eu/panosc/Work Packages/WP8 User Training/WP4-5-8/WP5-8 meeting at 2019 annual PaNOSC meeting.md

  =======

  [ ] Thomas to organize monthly meetings
- [ ] Thomas to organize together with ExPaNDS and perhaps WP5 a meeting in spring 2020.
+ [ ] Thomas to organize f2f meeting in spring together with ExPaNDS and perhaps WP5 a meeting in spring 2020.
- [ ] Mousumi to coordinate with Florian for ELI contributions.
+ [ ] Mousumi to coordinate with Florian for ELI contributions to WP8.